aoijs/website/src/content/docs/functions/setGuildIcon.md

 ---
 title: $setGuildIcon
-description: $setGuildIcon will change a guilds' icon.
+description: $setGuildIcon will change a guild's icon.
 id: setGuildIcon
 ---

-`$setGuildIcon` will change a guilds' icon.
+`$setGuildIcon` will change a guild's icon.

 ## Usage